Skip to contents

 units containing subunits/subitems

-subunits having values and
+subunits having values

 values including missings and recode values